NeoDragonCP/7Days7Designs-Challange1/README.md

 Challenge by DesignCourse: https://www.youtube.com/channel/UCVyRiMvfUNMA1UPlDPzG5Ow

-(Whoops, Typo in the Repo name)
-(This repo started as just Day 1 but all challenges I try will be added here)

 I love creating designs, following design rules, and implementing them in HTML/CSS.
 I decided to try and tackle DesignCourses 7days7Designs challenge while stuck indoors during this period.
 In his videos he talks about the rules you must follow, usually a required basic layout.